Officials: Jogger attacked, sexually assaulted during attempted kidnapping in Bridgewater

-BRIDGEWATER, MA (WHDH) - A man is facing kidnapping and indecent assault charges in connection with the attempted abduction of a female jogger in Bridgewater Sunday, police said.
+BRIDGEWATER, Mass.
+(WHDH) — A man is facing kidnapping and indecent assault charges in connection with the attempted abduction of a female jogger in Bridgewater Sunday, police said.

+Gordon J. Lyons, 57, of Bridgewater, is expected to be arraigned Tuesday on charges including kidnapping, indecent assault and battery on a person 14 or older, and assault and battery.

 Police officers responded to multiple 911 calls around 7:30 a.m. reporting that a woman had just been violently attacked while jogging down Pleasant Street, Bridgewater Police Chief Christopher Delmonte said in a statement Monday.

-The 37-year-old woman said she was running along the roadway when a man pulled his vehicle over in front of her, jumped out, grabbed her by both her arms and tried to pull her toward the car.
-The woman said she was sexually assaulted by the man as she screamed and fought him off.
+The 37-year-old woman said she was running along the roadway when a man, later identified as Lyons, pulled his vehicle over in front of her, jumped out, grabbed her by both her arms and tried to pull her toward the car.
+The woman said she was sexually assaulted by Lyons as she screamed and fought him off.

-After breaking free, police say the woman managed to take a picture of her attacker’s car as he fled the scene.
+After breaking free, police said the woman managed to take a picture of her attacker’s car as he fled the scene.

 Authorities released surveillance video of the attempted abduction Monday.

-He was taken to Boston Medical Center, where he is currently being held pending his arraignment on charges including kidnapping, indecent assault and battery on a person 14 or older, and assault and battery, police said.
+He was taken to Boston Medical Center, where he is currently being held pending his arraignment.

 Anyone who may have witnessed the incident is urged to call Bridgewater police at 508-697-6118.